Thermal Contact. II. A Solvable Toy Model

 \subsection{Limit where $\nu_2/\nu_1$ tends to zero}

-In the reverse limit where $\nu_2\ll \nu_1$, the roles of the two heat baths in the discussion of section \ref{DependenceTimeScales} are interchanged.
-The slow thermostat is the heat bath $2$ and the evolution of $\Heat_2$ is a Poisson process with the kinetic parameter $\nu_2$.
+In the reverse limit where $\nu_2\ll \nu_1$, the roles of the two heat baths in the discussion of section \ref{DependenceTimeScales} are interchanged (see comment after \eqref{Probpn1} and \eqref{Probmn1}, as well as comparison of \eqref{Probn1} and \eqref{Probn2}).
+The slow thermostat is heat bath $2$ and the evolution of $\Heat_2$ is a Poisson process with the kinetic parameter $\nu_2$.